jeffreydwalter/redis_cluster_fdw/README.md

 - We can only push down a single qual to Redis, which must use the TEXTEQ operator, and must be on the 'key' column.

-- There is no support for non-scalar datatypes in Redis such as lists, for PostgreSQL 9.1.
-There is such support for later releases.

-- Redis has acquired cursors as of Release 2.8.
-This is used in all the mainline branches from REL9_2_STABLE on, for operations which would otherwise either scan the entire Redis database in a single sweep, or scan a single, possible large, keyset in a single sweep.
-Redis Releases prior to 2.8 are maintained on the REL9_x_STABLE_pre2.8 branches.

 - Redis cursors have some significant limitations.
 The Redis docs say:

     A given element may be returned multiple times.
 It is up to the